erikmartino/ls3/homebrew-ls3-setup/SETUP.md

 1. Create and push a new tag: `git tag v1.x.x && git push origin v1.x.x`
 2. Run GoReleaser: `goreleaser release --clean`
-3. GoReleaser will automatically update the Homebrew formula
+3. GoReleaser will automatically update the Homebrew cask

 That's it!
 Your application will be available via Homebrew.